 \subsubsection{Human Evaluation}

-We evaluate outputs from four distinct LVLM models\footnote{The selected models vary in size and capability; see Table~\ref{tab:judges_results}.} using a subset of the \pearlt open-ended dataset (N=70).
-To obtain human evaluations, we recruited four native Arabic speakers with deep familiarity in the relevant cultural contexts, who independently scored each sample according to the same evaluation rubric applied by our LVLM judges.\footnote{Inter-annotator agreement was fair for the \texttt{Overall Score} (1–5 scale; Krippendorff’s $\alpha = 0.379$) and moderate for the binary \texttt{Cultural Awareness Score} (Fleiss’ $\kappa = 0.516$).} The user interface utilized by human evaluators can be found in~\ref{fig:eval_screen}.
-Subsequently, we computed the mean absolute gap between each LVLM judge’s scores and the averaged human assessments.
-We observed a smaller gap of $\approx$ 0.12 for \texttt{Qwen2.5-VL-32B} compared to $\approx$ 0.23 for \texttt{Qwen2.5-VL-72B}, indicating that, despite its smaller size, \texttt{Qwen2.5-VL-32B} is a more accurate and reliable judge.\footnote{This aligns with the official release notes stating that \texttt{Qwen2.5-VL-32B} is specifically designed for enhanced reasoning and closer alignment with human preferences; see \url{https://qwenlm.github.io/blog/qwen2.5-vl-32b/}.} Table~\ref{tab:judges_results} further details the comparative results between human evaluators and the two LVLM judges.
+We evaluate using a subset of \pearlt open-ended dataset (N=70).
+To obtain human evaluations, we recruited four native Arabic speakers with deep familiarity in the relevant cultural contexts, who independently scored each sample according to the same evaluation rubric applied by our LVLM judges.
+The user interface utilized by human evaluators can be found in Appendix~\ref{fig:eval_screen}.

+To assess the reliability of our human annotations and LVLM judge, we conducted Intraclass Correlation Coefficient (ICC)~\cite{shrout1979intraclass} analysis on the overall evaluation scores.
+First, we measured inter-annotator agreement among the four human evaluators, which revealed moderate reliability for individual raters ($ICC_{(3,1)} = 0.537, 95\%\,\text{Confidence Interval (CI) } [0.42, 0.65]$) but good reliability when averaged across all annotators ($ICC_{(3,k)} = 0.823, 95\%\,\text{CI}\,[0.74, 0.88]$).
+Subsequently, we evaluated the agreement between our LVLM judge and the consensus human ratings (averaged across the four annotators) to establish the reliability of our automated evaluation approach.
+The model demonstrated good agreement with human consensus ($ICC_{(3,1)} = 0.708, 95\%\,\text{CI}\,[0.57, 0.81]$), demonstrating that our LVLM judge can produce evaluations that are reasonably consistent with human expert judgment.